opencog/opencog/opencog/nlp/relex2logic/README.md

 I'm not sure why “which”-questions require satisfying-set logic but “what” and “who” questions don't.
 This difference was defined before I got here.
-It seems to me as if either both types require satisfying set logic, or none of them do.
-Which would seem to depend on what PLN and the fuzzy pattern matcher do with those sentences.
+It seems to me as if either both types require satisfying-set logic, or none of them do.
+This would seem to depend on what PLN and the fuzzy pattern matcher do with those sentences.
 If PLN and the fuzzy pattern matcher can search for the “who” that “ate the pizza” without a SatisfyingSetLink to tell them that, why can't they also search for the “which guy” who “ate the pizza” in “which guy ate the pizza?”
-I assume there is a good reason for this that I don't understand . . .
+I assume there is a good reason for this, that I don't understand . . .
+(There might not be a good reason.
+It might be an accident of history.)

-Secondly, the branching rules really aren't much more efficient code-wise than just having separate rules for each case, anyway.
+Secondly, the branching rules really aren't much more efficient, code-wise, than just having separate rules for each case.
+In fact, th branching rules make it difficult for automating rule application.

 ### The “plug-n-play” solution